ppatierno/kafka-go-examples/README.md

 # Apache Kafka Go examples

-Apache Kafka sample applications in Go language using the [segmentio Kafka Go library](https://github.com/segmentio/kafka-go).
+Apache Kafka sample applications in Go language using the [segmentio](https://github.com/segmentio/kafka-go) and [shopify sarama](https://github.com/Shopify/sarama) Kafka Go libraries.

+* segmentio:
     * consumer: consumer application.
     * producer: producer application.
+* sarama:
+    * sync-producer: synchronous producer application
 * util: utility package used by the consumer/producer applications.

 It also provides the related Dockerfile for building Docker container images but it's needed to build the applications before building these images.